Ohio Salary Examples

 Using These Salary Examples

 Relative to the national average, Ohio has competitive net-income outcomes at many salary levels.
-Some locations in Ohio apply additional local income taxes, which can influence effective tax rates at different salary levels.
+Electronic filing is widely available in Ohio, offering quick submission and faster refunds for most taxpayers.
 These examples help compare salary points, identify how brackets change with income and evaluate expected take-home pay.
 For personalised calculations—including filing status, dependants or multiple incomes— use the main Ohio Tax Calculator.

 Frequently Asked Questions